zhuminjie/OpenSeesPyDoc/src/CementedSoil.rst

    The Evans and Duncan (1982) SILT model can be found `here <http://www.findapile.com/p-y-curves/p-y-curves-models>`_

-   The backbone function is defined in this `manual <https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB94108305.xhtml`_ in page 348

    ===================================   ===========================================================================
    ``backboneTag`` |int|                 integer tag identifying the backbone function.
    ``pM`` |float|                        soil resistance at point M in figure below